 Tides: Spring tides with the new moon were highest during the night with lower low tides in the morning (Figure 4-11).
-Both days had morning lows around 0 feet mllw and mid-afternoon lower highs of less than 2 feet mllw.
+Both days had morning lows around 0 feet MLLW and mid-afternoon lower highs of less than 2 feet MLLW.
 The maintenance activity schedule ensured that placement and grading operations were generally during lower tides.
-There were no meso-scale eddies or other significant factors effected water level.
+There were no mesoscale eddies or other significant factors that effected the total water level.